• StarPure High-Resolution Agarose

 Save Instructions

-Store at room temperature and in a dry place, and transport at room temperature.
+Store in a dry place at room temperature and transport at room temperature.

 Gel preparation method

-1. According to the needs of electrophoresis, prepare electrophoresis and gel-making buffer solutions of appropriate concentrations.
+1. Prepare electrophoresis and gel-making buffer solutions of appropriate concentrations according to electrophoresis requirements.

 Note: The buffer used for electrophoresis and the buffer used for gel casting must be the same.